faizan10045/Multiple-Image-Copier/README.md

 # Multiple-Image-Copier
-Copy multiple images from many source folders to a single destination folder using last few characters of filename.
+Copy multiple images from many source folders to a different destination folders using last few characters of filename.

+Programming Language :- Python

+Applications :- Use this code to copy images/files/folders to a destination programmtically instead of manual selection.
+Weeding/trip/any miscellaneous files.

-Back Story:- My family had shortlisted a couple of 100 photos (JPG & ARW) from two different folders contianing 4000+ images in total.
+Back Story:- My family had shortlisted a couple of 100 marraige photos (JPG & ARW) from two different folders contianing 4000+ images in total.
 After shortlisting best images we had to move them into a new folder to have the final selected images.

 Method_1 :- Normally people would select the images manually and Ctrl+C and Ctrl+V the images in new folder that could take an hour or two.